FileMeta/filemeta.github.io/MetaTag.md

 If multiple values are specified for a single-valued property then the *first* value should be used.
 The others may be reported as errors.

+Note that it is the definition of a metadata property that indicates whether it is single-valued or multi-valued.

 ## Extracting MetaTags using Regular Expressions

 The following regular expression will match any metatag in a text stream separating out the prefix, name, and value.